Our 2017-2022 strategy

 Since 1907, the Royal Society of Tropical Medicine and Hygiene (RSTMH) has worked towards improving global health.
 Through our network of members across the world, we facilitate research, share knowledge, guide lifelong careers and drive impact.

-We have almost 1,000 members in 43 countries and a global network of around 20,000 people interested in our work, including speakers, authors, grants applicants and recipients.
+We have almost 1,000 members in over 80 countries and a global network of around 20,000 people interested in our work, including speakers, authors, grants applicants and recipients.

 Our roles include funding and disseminating multidisciplinary research through two peer-reviewed journals and a calendar of meetings and events.
 We provide grants for UK and international research and award prizes for excellence in practice and to recognise emerging talent.